 Cronkhite-Canada syndrome, a mucosal polypoid protein-losing syndrome associated with diarrhea

-Various treatments have been used, including anticholinergics, antisecretory drugs, and corticosteroids, but none have proved fully effective.
+Various treatments have been used, including anticholinergics, antisecretory medications, and corticosteroids, but none have proved fully effective.
 Partial or complete gastric resection may be necessary in cases of severe hypoalbuminemia.

 Extensive infiltration of the mucosa, submucosa, and muscle layers with eosinophils often occurs in the antrum.
 It is usually idiopathic but may result from nematode infestation.